dentarg/auth0-blog/_posts/2017-03-13-an-introduction-to-ethereum-and-smart-contracts.markdown

 There are many more examples of things that can be implemented with Ethereum, [check them out](http://dapps.ethercasts.com)!

-## Aside: Using Webtasks and Ethereum to Create a Login System
+## Aside: A Simple Login System using Ethereum
 One of the cool things about Ethereum is that addresses are, by definition, systems to prove ownership.
 Whomever can perform operations with an Ethereum address is the rightful owner of that address.
 This is, of course, the consequence of the underlying public-key infrastructure used to verify transactions.
 We can exploit this to create a login system based on Ethereum addresses.
 Let's see how.

 Any login system is mainly concerned with creating a unique identity that can be managed by whomever can pass a certain "login challenge".
 The login challenge is the method to prove that the same entity that created the account in the first place is the same entity doing operations now.
 Most systems rely on the classic username + password login challenge: a new user registers by choosing a unique username and a password, then, anytime the system requires proof that the user is in fact who he says he is, it can request the password for that username.
 This system works.
 But with Ethereum we already have a system for proving identities: public and private keys!